Pool Care Questions Answered

-Keeping water in the pool during the winter can actually protect the bottom of the pool from cracking during freezing temperatures.
-We do, however, recommend a pool cover during the off-season to protect the pool from debris and cold temperatures.
+Keeping water in the pool during the winter can protect the bottom of the pool from cracking during freezing temperatures.
+However, we recommend a pool cover during the off-season to protect the pool from debris and cold temperatures.

 How often do I need to clean my skimmer and pump baskets?

 A dirty or clogged skimmer basket restricts water flow.
 If water can’t flow through your skimmer, your pool can’t circulate properly.
 The same is true of your pump basket.
-If water is restricted the pump can overheat.
+If water is restricted, the pump can overheat.
 Clean skimmer baskets daily and inspect for cracks, replacing if needed.